forta-network/docs/docs/scanner-pools.md

 - The pool owner decides how much of the owner and delegated stake should be allocated.

 !!! danger "Density affects the rewards"
-    When staking on a pool, please prefer the ones that have allocation capacity or have low amount of unallocated stake.
+    When staking on a pool, please prefer the ones that have allocation capacity or have a low amount of unallocated stake.
 While a lot of depositors can share the rewards of a pool proportionally to their active stake amount on the pool, the rewards are generated based only on the amount of allocated stake.

 Please also see the [Adjusting stake allocation](#adjusting-stake-allocation) section before depositing any stake.